 Ring-Tailed Cat Facts

 - The descriptive term of Ring-Tailed Cat excellently serves as one of several common names for a remarkable variety of mammal.
-Despite that particular term for it, the visually impressive creature has absolutely no relationship to felines.
+Despite that particular term for it, however, the visually impressive creature has absolutely no relationship to any feline species.

-- It received this tongue-twisting name at the time of its first scientific recognition, in the year 1830.
+- The animal received this tongue-twisting name at the time of its first scientific recognition, in the year 1830.
 This scientifically important recognition occurred at the hands of the respected German zoologist, Martin Hinrich Carl Lichtenstein.

-- The remarkable mammal nonetheless must be considered to be facing at least some risks.
+- The remarkable mammal nonetheless must be considered to be facing at least some risks, though.
 Given mans encroachment on its territory, habit loss poses a very real threat.
 Its greatest danger, though, no doubt comes in the form of climate change.

 Ring-Tailed Cat Physical Description